pgierz/pyesm/docs/usage/dev/Dev_05_SimCycle.rst

 The Cleanup Phase
 -----------------

-The cleanup phase consists of a single step, moving files from the work folder to the outdata and restart directories, and setting appropriate names.
+The :meth:`cleanup <pyesm.component.ComponentCompute.cleanup>` phase consists
+of a single step, moving files from the work folder to the outdata and restart directories, and setting appropriate names.
 A new filetable is read ``<Component.Name>_<Component.Version>_cleanup_default_files.json``: